Home » Should We Eat Like Chimpanzees? How to Go Back to Our Natural Diet.

 Humans can be described as cultural omnivores but biological frugivores.
 Humans have distinct traits, and characteristics specialized for fruit-eating (read more here).

-Humans have invented and adopted food processing, like cooking, mixing, and seasoning, to make otherwise inedible foods edible and palatable in cold areas, where fruits are not abundant and nutritious enough to sustain larger primates.
+Humans have invented and adopted food processing, like cooking, mixing, and seasoning, to make otherwise inedible foods edible and palatable in cold areas, where fruits are not abundant and nutritious enough to sustain frugivorous primates.
 We have to remember that humans are a tropical species!

-However, those foods are not optimal for our biology and are survival foods.
+However, those foods are not optimal for our biology and are “only” survival foods.
 We still have no major adaptations to cooked foods other than a higher tolerance to the toxicity that comes with it.

 Instead, humans are biologically adapted to fruit-eating and evolved with tropical fruits as their primary food source!